front-lines-org/website/src/content/blog/ukraine/battle_of_kharkiv_(2022).md

 ### Civilian casualties
 During the battle, at least 606 civilians were killed due to Russian shelling and fighting for the city.
-Due to the fog of war, it is impossible to tabulate total casualties for the Battle of Kharkiv.
+Due to the fog of war, it is impossible to tabulate total casualties for the battle of Kharkiv.
 Additionally, various skirmishes around Kharkiv's suburbs have led to casualties for both the Russian and Ukrainian Armed Forces.

 ### Military casualties
 Like the civilian death toll, the true number of military casualties is impossible to estimate due to the fog of war and opposing governments' inflation or deflation of numbers in order to boost morale.

 During the course of the battle, the Ukrainian government claimed to have killed over 4,000 Russian troops.
 On 3 March, Ukraine claimed to have destroyed a 120-man unit of airborne soldiers.
-On 5 March, Ukraine counterattacked and claimed to have wiped out the 144th Guards Motor Rifle Division‘s 488th Motor Rifle Regiment, killing around 1,600 Russian soldiers.
-The rest of the division was reportedly pushed back across the border into Russia.
+On 5 March, Ukraine counterattacked and claimed to have wiped out the 144th Guards Motor Rifle Division‘s 488th Motor Rifle Regiment, killing around 1,600 Russian soldiers, with the rest of the division reportedly being pushed back across the border into Russia.
 On 26 March, Ukraine claimed to have killed 645 soldiers from a single unit from the 200th Separate Motor Rifle Brigade.
 Reportedly, only three men survived, two of whom were wounded.
 30 units of military equipment were also destroyed, including armored vehicles and trucks.
 On 29 March, Ukraine claimed to have completely destroyed 2 battalion tactical groups, also from the 200th Brigade, and inflicted casualties on others, killing more than 1,500 soldiers.
 On 21 May, in a statement the Ukrainian police confirmed the recovery of the bodies of six military officials, including a Russian colonel, in the settlement of Zolochiv.
 On 30 May, the Ukrainians repatriated the bodies of a further 62 Russian servicemen in the Kharkiv Region.

 According to documents captured by the Ukrainians, the 1st Guards Tank Army lost 308 military vehicles (including 131 tanks), or between one-quarter and one-half of its strength, in the first three weeks of fighting for Kharkiv.
+A breakdown of these losses revealed that the 1st Guards Tank Regiment (part of the 2nd Motor-Rifle Division) lost 45 out of its 93 upgraded T-72B3M tanks — i.e. nearly 50% of its combat strength.
+The 4th Tank Division's three maneuver regiments lost 65 T-80U and T-80UE tanks, and six T-72BVs.
+That's around 33% of its expected strength of 200-217 tanks.
+The 27th Motor-Rifle brigade lost nine of its 31 T-90A tanks (29%).
+Infantry fighting vehicles losses are also startling with the loss of battalion equivalent each of BMP-2 infantry fighting vehicles and BTR-80 wheeled APCs across three motor-rifle regiments Also according to the document, the army’s manpower losses in the first two weeks of the war alone were 61 Russians killed and 209 wounded.
+In addition, 44 Russian tankmen went missing, and 96 were captured, with the total casualties of the 1st Tank Army amounting to 409 soldiers.

 The Russian government, on the other hand, gave very sparse updates as to Ukrainian casualties but claimed to have killed up to 276 Ukrainian fighters by 2 April, including 130 mercenaries, although this number is likely much higher due to the irregularity of Russian updates.